-Professor Dan Tompkins representing Predator Free New Zealand will share Predator Free 2050 – progress to date and future strategy”
+Professor Dan Tompkins, Science Director- Predator Free 2050 Limited, will share Predator Free 2050 – progress to date and future strategy”

 Dr. Giovanni Polverino, Research Fellow, School of Biological Sciences, Monash University, Melbourne, Australia; Research Fellow, Dept. of Ecological and Biological Sciences, University of Tuscia, Viterbo, Italy; and Adjunct Research Fellow, School of Biological Sciences, University of Western Australia, Perth, Australia will talk about “The value of bioinspired robots to reveal the evolutionary and ecological vulnerabilities of invasive animal species”.